chriskonnertz/string-calc/README.md

 but they will be treated equally.
 Therefore, this is a valid term even though it might not be valid from a mathematical point of view: `[1+)`

-For every opening brackets there must be a closing bracket and vice versa.
+For every opening bracket there must be a closing bracket and vice versa.
 Good usage examples:

 ```
 (1+1)